 Hydrocodone is a prescription opioid used to soothe coughs and treat moderate to severe pain.
-Like other prescription opioids, regular use of hydrocodone can lead to tolerance, dependence, and addiction.
+Like other prescription opioids, regular use of hydrocodone can lead to tolerance, dependence and addiction.

 Hydrocodone Overdose Statistics

 Even when you take hydrocodone at the correct dosage, you may experience side effects such as tiredness, dry mouth or headache.
 However, the effects of a hydrocodone overdose are more serious.
-Signs of a hydrocodone overdose include:

 Causes of Hydrocodone Overdose

 Taking more hydrocodone than your body can handle or mixing the drug with other substances can cause an overdose.
-Because it’s impossible to tell the exact amount needed to overdose, hydrocodone should only be used responsibly and as prescribed.
+Since it’s impossible to tell the exact amount needed to overdose, hydrocodone should only be used responsibly and as prescribed.
 Taking higher doses than your doctor prescribes increases the risk.

 Hydrocodone Overdose Effects